-Your teaching feedback form will consist of the standard questions plus any custom questions you include.
-You can:
+Your teaching feedback form will consist of the standard questions plus up to three questions you can add from the question bank.

 The question bank was developed in consultation with graduate and undergraduate students and instructors.
 It contains questions that address areas of interest for both students and instructors

 Make sure students know they can provide you feedback

 Students have one opportunity to select the TAs/CAs to evaluate when they begin their feedback, so let them know that their responses are important to you.

 During the course feedback period beginning in Week 10, students can complete feedback for the course and any TAs/CAs they select.
 Students may select more than one TA/CA, and they can choose TAs/CAs with whom they have interacted in any way (discussion section, lab, office hours, online forums, etc.).
 They do not have to select TAs/CAs they have not interacted with.

 Customize teaching feedback

 Beginning in the Winter 2021 term, we will be using a new course evaluation system, EvaluationKit.
 This replaces the previous customization workflow.
 EvaluationKit also allows section instructors to begin adding questions much earlier in the term, beginning in week 4.